pzivich/publications-code/PooledLogitEE/README.md

 - `dgm.py`: Code for the data generating mechanism
 - `estimators.py`: Simplified class object implementation of estimators to simplify simulation code
 - `simulation.py`: Script to run the reported simulations
+- `truth.py`: Script to generate the true values using 10 million simulated observations

 `time-trials/`
 - `collett.py`: Code for the run-time results for Collett